moj-analytical-services/splink/docs/dev_guides/changing_splink/testing.md

 The fixture `test_helpers` is simply a dictionary of the specific-dialect test helpers - here we pick the appropriate one for our test.

 Each helper has the same set of methods and properties, which encapsulate _all_ of the dialect-dependencies.
-You can find the full set of properties and methods by examining the source for the [base class](TODO).
+You can find the full set of properties and methods by examining the source for the [base class `TestHelper`](https://github.com/moj-analytical-services/splink/blob/master/tests/helpers.py).

 ```py linenums="7"
     df = helper.load_frame_from_csv("./tests/datasets/fake_1000_from_splink_demos.csv")